 What it should do is increase your traffic, which should lead to more conversions, which should make you more money.
-But if you’re measuring DA, you’re at least four “shoulds”, four degrees of separation, from your real goal, of making more money.
+But if you’re measuring DA, you’re at least four “should’s” from your real goal, of making more money.
 So we prefer to measure conversions and traffic, and if at all possible, revenue.

-While pursuing higher DA shouldn’t be a high priority end-goal, it can still be a useful metric to keep track of, and in fact, it’s something that gets thrown around in the office a bit.
-However, the main reason we use it at the office is in quickly being able to identify quality outreach targets – high authority sites from which we’d like to earn links for our clients.
+While pursuing higher DA shouldn’t be a high priority end-goal, it can still be a useful metric to track.
+In fact, website domain authority is something that gets thrown around in the office a bit.
+However, the main way we use it is to identify quality outreach targets.
+These are high authority sites, with high quality content from which we’d like to earn links for our clients.

 In my experience, when clients are asking about their DA, they’re usually just taking a less direct route to ask a question like “how are my SEO results?” or “how long is it going to take to see these indicators turn into revenue?”
-If you want to get into the brass tacks on these questions, check out our e-book – “How Long Does SEO Take?”
+If you want to get into the brass tacks on these questions, check out our blog – “How Long Does SEO Take?”